HuffPost may receive a share from purchases made via links on this page. Prices and availability subject to change.

 Part of the Weight Watchers rebrand to WW was to broaden the role it plays in helping people live healthier lives.
 The Freestyle program was launched to include less “point counting” to a more focused approach to healthy eating.
 The TL;DR version is that the Freestyle program now prioritizes eating more fruits, veggies and lean proteins and cutting down on sugar and unhealthy fats, rather than counting points.

-Better still, all of the meals can be tracked in the WW mobile app to help you achieve your health and wellness goals.
 And, while we’re of the belief that all bodies are good bodies, and that your relationship with your body and the food that goes into it is a very personal thing, we’re also of the belief that healthy eating can be an easier and more enjoyable experience.
 More enjoying food with family and friends, less counting of points behind the scenes, please.

 While the WW x Blue Apron kits are going away, the new recipes with the WW badge of approval were designed to make health and wellness more accessible, according to an email from Blue Apron.

 If you’re trying to eat healthier in the new year and get rid of all the takeout containers in your fridge, you can sign up for Blue Apron and find new WW-approved recipes through 2020.